ANCB-CARN MCQs

 Focus solely on their anxiety without addressing underlying issues

-nation: Practicing deep breathing exercises can help the patient manage anxiety in social situ ing a practical tool to cope with stress.
+Explanation: Practicing deep breathing exercises can help the patient manage anxiety in social situations, providing a practical tool to cope with stress.